-In-kind contributions by the grantee to cover their share of the project's costs are allowed to a maximum of 25% of the total grantee's total contribution of the proposed project for the private sector actors.
-There is no maximum in kind contribution for public actors.
+In-kind contributions by the grantee to cover their share of the project's costs are allowed to a maximum of 25% of the grantee's total contribution of the proposed project.
 In-kind contributions must be planned and integrated into the budget annexed to the grant agreement.